c-smile/spapp/README.md

 As you see markup above contains two sections:

  1. html markup of the view per se and
- 2. script block with `app.page("{name}",scopeInitializerAndControoler )` function.
+ 2. script block with `app.page("{name}",scopeInitializerAndController )` function.

-The _scopeInitializerAndControoler_ function above serves two tasks:
+The _scopeInitializerAndController_ function above serves two tasks:

  1. initilizes the view and its scope variables and
  2. returns function (a.k.a. "controller").
 That function will be called each time the view needs to be presented/rendered.